open-component-model/ocm/docs/reference/ocm_ocm-accessmethods.md

   dummy resource with no access

-- Access type <code>ociArtefact</code>
+- Access type <code>ociArtifact</code>

-  This method implements the access of an OCI artefact stored in an OCI registry.
+  This method implements the access of an OCI artifact stored in an OCI registry.

   The following versions are supported:
   - Version <code>v1</code>